abhiram7054/sudokuProjectFlask/project/README.md

 `flask run`

 The above command will compile and runs the application on a locl host server.
 If it compiles successfully, the please redirect to the addres that is given as the localhost.
 That will run the application.

+## Now, we will see what page does what exactly.

+**base.html** - This is the base design page that is included in almost every other page.
+This page contains the logo and header part.

+**index.html** - This is the home page for the website.

+**login.html & signup.html** - These pages allows user to either create an account (signup.html) or login (login.html) if user has an account already.

+**rules.html** - This page describes the rules of the game and how to play guide to the users with proper description and few hints.

+**dashboard.html** - This is the main page where this displays the information of the user, and this activities as a player.